SeanCravener/freeCodeCamp/Data Visualization & API Projects/Bar Chart/Instructions.md

 Visualize Data with a Bar Chart
-Objective: Build an app that is functionally similar to this: https://bar-chart.freecodecamp.rocks.

 Fulfill the below user stories and get all of the tests to pass.
 Use whichever libraries or APIs you need.
 Give it your own personal style.